git-town/git-town/website/src/stacked-changes.md

 git town append 4-add-feature
 ```

-Let’s stop here and review what we have done.
+Let's stop here and review what we have done.

 - Each change happens in its own feature branch.
 - Our feature branches build on top of each other and see changes in their